akashqp/Personalised_Travel_Guide/README.md

 pip install -r requirements.txt
 ```

-Open the Jupyter Notebook, trust the notebook after clicking on "File", and execute all the cells.
+Open the Jupyter Notebook - "travel_guide.ipynb", trust the notebook after clicking on "File", and execute all the cells.